-Generally speaking, it is not necessary to restrict the prior for $G_0$ to be a Dirichlet process or other probability random measures.
-The essential point here is to equip $G_0$ with an infinite-dimensional and atomic support.
-Therefore, other completely random measures and their normalisation can also be used as priors for $G_0$.
-For example, the gamma--Dirichlet process model \cite[]{jordan2010},
+The necessity to let $G_0$ be atomic can be shown in the HDP model.
+If $G_1,\dots, G_J$ are sampled from a Dirichlet process with a diffuse base measure instead of an atomic $G_0$, $G_1,\dots, G_J$ will not share any support almost surely, and thus none of the topics being shared across the documents.
+However, for a general HBNP model, as long as $G_0$ is atomic, it is not necessary to restrict the prior for $G_0$ to be a Dirichlet process or a probability random measure.
+For example, the $\Gamma$DP model, which has the following structure,

-The gamma--Dirichlet process allows a more flexible model by removing the constraint on the prior precision in the top layer.
-Other choices of prior for $G_0$ include beta process, $\sigma$-stable process and inverse Gaussian process \cite[]{ghosal2017}.
+allows for more flexibility by removing the constraint on the concentration parameter in the top layer.
+Other choices of the prior for $G_0$ include beta process, stable process and inverse Gaussian process \citep{ghosal2017}.